Phil Jaques: International cricket

-In 2005–06 a timely century in the Pura Cup followed three consecutive centuries in the ING Cup for New South Wales, and Jaques was selected for the Australian squad for the 2nd Test against South Africa starting on Boxing Day, 2005 in Melbourne after regular opener Justin Langer pulled a hamstring in the previous match.
-He was unable to capitalise however, making only 2 and 28.
-Jaques was given another chance making 66 in his second Test against Bangladesh in April 2006 after Langer was ruled out with concussion sustained in an earlier Test.
+In 2005–06, a timely century in the Pura Cup followed three consecutive centuries in the ING Cup for New South Wales, and Jaques was selected for the Australian squad for the 2nd Test against South Africa starting on Boxing Day, 2005 in Melbourne after regular opener Justin Langer pulled a hamstring in the previous match.
+He was unable to capitalise, however, making only 2 and 28.
+Jaques was given another chance making 66 in his second Test against Bangladesh in April 2006 after Langer was ruled out with a concussion sustained in an earlier Test.

 Making his One-Day International debut for Australia against South Africa, Jaques made 94, falling six runs short of his maiden century.
 His innings broke a 23-year-old record of the highest score on debut for Australia in a One-Day International.
 In November 2006, Jaques scored successive centuries in three days against England, in the warm up to the 2006–07 Ashes series in Australia.
 His first, playing for a Prime Minister's XI, was an impressive 112.
 His second was 107, playing for New South Wales.
-However the selectors stuck with regular openers Hayden and Langer and Jaques was forced to bide his time with NSW.
+However, the selectors stuck with regular openers Hayden and Langer and Jaques was forced to bide his time with NSW.
 One year later, and following the retirement from international cricket of Justin Langer, Jaques was called up to the Test squad for the home series against Sri Lanka ahead of his rival for the place, Western Australia's Chris Rogers, in part due to a fluent second innings 167 in a Pura Cup match against Western Australia in which Rogers scored 9 and 17.

-Jaques took full advantage of his opportunity to start to cement a permanent opening slot in the Australian side by scoring his maiden test century in the first test at the Gabba.
+Jaques took full advantage of his opportunity to start to cement a permanent opening slot on the Australian side by scoring his maiden test century on the first test at the Gabba.
 Jaques was dropped on 68 and 90 but made the most of these lives to notch up his first hundred at international level with a boundary off the first ball after a drinks break.
 His century came from 196 balls and included 14 fours, it having taken him 34 deliveries to get off the mark.
 He was dismissed without adding to his score just seven balls later, stumped by Prasanna Jayawardene off Muttiah Muralitharan.
 One week later, Jaques impressed again by scoring 150 and 68 in the second test at the Bellerive Oval.
 This was enough for him to be selected as Hayden's opening partner for the 2008 West Indies tour where he starred with a century in the final test at Bridgetown.
 On the subsequent tour to India he was dropped when Simon Katich was selected ahead of him.
 He returned home early to have surgery on long term back problems, and did not return to the Test team.